amandacnguyen/BIOL3337-Bioinformatics/README.md

 - Phylogenetic analysis and evolutionary relationship inference

 ## Repository Status
-This portfolio is currently a work in progress (as of April 2025).
-I am actively refining the code organization, improving documentation, and enhancing visualizations.
-While the core functionality and analyses from course assignments are complete, I am developing these materials into more comprehensive project demonstrations.
-Check back regularly for updates!
+This repository contains ongoing work for BIOL 3337: Bioinformatics (Spring 2025) at The University of Texas at Dallas.
+As I am currently enrolled in this course, the materials represent incomplete assignments and projects that are being actively developed throughout the semester.
+This repository serves as both a workspace for current coursework and will eventually become a complete portfolio of my bioinformatics skills.

 ### Current Development Focus:
-- Refactoring code into more modular, object-oriented structure
+- Completing ongoing course assignments and projects
+- Implementing bioinformatics algorithms as introduced in the course curriculum
-- Enhancing documentation with detailed explanations and usage examples
+- Building proficiency with BioPython and other bioinformatics tools
+- Organizing code and documentation for both academic submission and portfolio purposes
-- Creating additional visualizations for clearer result interpretation
+- Creating visualizations to effectively communicate biological data analysis
-- Consolidating related assignments into cohesive project workflows

 ## Technical Skills Demonstrated